Blog graphic: A Guide to Brand Strategy article.

 When your brand has a strong purpose, customers buy from you because they identify with what you stand for.
 It could be a social purpose like Toms, an environmental purpose like Dr. Bronner’s, or the desire to make technology beautiful and easy to use like Apple.
 If you’re in information security or network services, your purpose could be to protect communities and families by building secure networks for government and public agencies.

 Your brand’s purpose needs to put the “why” first.
 It can’t just be a running list of features and benefits.
 Find the emotional connection and tie those to the solutions your brand offers.
-Remember what Simon Sinek said, “People don’t buy what you do, they buy why you do it.”
+Remember what Simon Sinek said: “People don’t buy what you do; they buy why you do it.”

 3. Set the tone

 Define the tone of how your brand engages with its audience.
-Are you professional and straightforward with a conversational tone?
-Or strictly business?
+Are you professional and straightforward with a conversational tone or strictly business?
 The best way to think about this is to imagine the people you do business with and the conversations you have in real life.
 How do you talk with each other?
 Identify the qualities that stand out and list them in short order.

 4. Maintain consistency